-- 7.3 It is acknowledged that the UT was referring to a licence in a selective licensing scheme rather than a mandatory HMO licensing scheme, however, it is considered that the same principles apply. - 7.4 The duration of the licence will not impact on the amount of work required to assess the application and to carry out at least one compliance visit.
+7.3 The duration of the licence will not impact on the amount of work required to assess the application and to carry out at least one compliance visit.
 As such no separate licence fee applies in these circumstances.

-8. Consultation
+8.0 Consultation

-8.1 Under Schedule 4 of the Local Government (Miscellaneous Provisions) Act 1982 (LGMPA 82), a district council may charge such fees as they consider reasonable for the grant or renewal of a licence.
-There is no requirement to consult.
+- 8.1 Under Schedule 4 of the Local Government (Miscellaneous Provisions) Act 1982 (LGMPA 82), a district council may charge such fees as they consider reasonable for the grant or renewal of a licence.
+There is no requirement to consult. - 8.2 Over a ten-week period between 4 July 2022 and 13 September 2022, the Council consulted on a proposal to designate all of the city's wards as subject to additional licensing, with the views of respondents on the proposed fee structure sought.
+There was no legal requirement to consult on the fee.